a11yphant/a11yphant/CONTRIBUTING.md

 ## Writing Content

-If you have any content ideas for new challenges feel free to [write us an email](mailto:info@a11yphant.com).
+If you have any ideas for new challenges feel free to [write us an email](mailto:info@a11yphant.com).

 > Please contact us first, as we might already work on your topic idea in the background.